samir321-pixel/samir321-pixel/README.md

            <img alt="SQLite3" src="https://img.shields.io/badge/-Swagger-brown" />
       </p>

-<h3>About Personal Stuffs</h3>
+## About Personal Stuffs
-- 🔭&nbsp; I’m currently working as a **Backend Developer**.
+- 🔭 I’m currently working as a **Backend Developer**.
-- 🌱&nbsp; I’m currently focusing on **Frontend Web Development** and **Data Structures and Algorithms**.
+- 🌱 I’m currently focusing on **Frontend Web Development** and **Data Structures and Algorithms**.
-- 👯&nbsp; I’d really like to collaborate on **Django** based projects.
+- 👯 I’d really like to collaborate on **Django** based projects.
-- 📚&nbsp; I’m looking forward to contribute to **Open Source Projects**.
+- 📚 I’m looking forward to contribute to **Open Source Projects**.
-- 💬&nbsp; Ask me about ...anything i will try to help you if i can.
+- 💬 Ask me about ...anything i will try to help you if i can.
-- ⚡&nbsp; Fun fact: In my free time, you'll find me Playing CSGO or scrolling through Instagram.
+- ⚡ Fun fact: In my free time, you'll find me Playing CSGO or scrolling through Instagram.

 ![Samir's GitHub stats](https://github-readme-stats.vercel.app/api?username=samir321-pixel&theme=radical&show_icons=true)